WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 2. Follow this [guide](https://shorturl.at/JKnhG)
 3. Then follow Part 1 and 2 of the guide to prevent revokes in the future

-### Using Nugget or Cowabungs with the DNS blocker
+### Using Nugget or Cowabunga with the DNS blocker
 Profiles disappear when using Nugget and Cowabunga.
-This can easily be fixed but is a bit annoying as it requires a PC.
+This can easily be bypassed but is a bit annoying as it requires a PC.

 #### Fix for macOS:
 Only the macOS version of Nugget is compatible with this guide.
 Not the app itself!
 You must always follow this guide when wanting to use Nugget and Cowabunga!